aswin-asokan/legal-text-summarizer/readme.md

 ### 📌 Description

-Indian Legal Text Summarizer is a powerful tool designed to simplify and summarize long and complex Indian legal documents.
-It’s especially useful for:
+Nyaytra – Guiding Justice with Intelligence – is an intelligent legal assistant built to simplify and summarize lengthy Indian legal documents using state-of-the-art NLP models.
+Ideal for:

 - 🧑‍⚖️ Legal Advisors
 - 👨‍💼 Lawyers
 - 📚 Law Students
 - 🧠 Curious Individuals interested in legal understanding

-It also includes a chatbot powered by Gemini, allowing users to interact and query the summarized content or general legal knowledge in a conversational way.
+With section-wise summaries and an integrated Gemini-powered chatbot, users can effortlessly navigate complex case details and query legal information conversationally.

 ---